rafael-olivi/roms-organizer-m3u/README.md

 ## How to use
 - Download the script.
-- Check if the roms folder in the first line match yours room folder.
+- Check if the roms folder, in the first line of the script, matches yours roms folder.
   - It's based on the structure of Emudeck and iterate over the consoles folder inside to check for games filename that have "(Disc X)" in the name.
 - Run the script.